w3c/wai-website/pages/about/groups/apawg.md

 {% include_cached toc.html type="end" %}
 {:/}

+## Mission

+The mission of the APA Working Group is to ensure W3C specifications support accessibility for people with disabilities through the following activities: reviewing specifications; developing new specifications and technical support materials; collaborating with other W3C working groups on technology accessibility; and coordinating harmonized accessibility strategies within W3C that include security, privacy, and internationalization.

 ## Charter

-The APA Working Group is chartered until 31 July 2025.

 To learn about the group’s focus, scope and deliverables, see the [APA Working Group Charter](https://www.w3.org/2023/07/apa-wg-charter).